unimib-datAI/marl-dfaas/README.md

   environment, run the experiments by training the models with the implemented algorithms.

-* [PyTorch](https://pytorch.org/docs/2.5/) (version 2.5.1): PyTorch is a
+* [PyTorch](https://pytorch.org/docs/2.5/) (version 2.5.1): is a library for
-  library for deep learning on GPUs and CPUs.
+  deep learning on GPUs and CPUs.
 It is used by Ray RLlib when training models with deep learning reinforcement learning algorithms.

-* Gymnasium

-* Matplotlib

-* Flake8
+* [Matplotlib](https://matplotlib.org/) (version 3.9.3): is a plot generation
+  library used in the scripts in the [`plots`](plots) directory.

 When installing Ray RLlib, `pip` automatically installs its dependencies, which are also used by the experiment scripts (like NumPy or Gymnasium).
 This means